VCX score: Benchmark publication

 VCX scores are published on the VCX-Forum website.
 Parts of this publication are often reproduced in specialist media and smartphone vendor social media channels as part of their marketing campaign.

 Criticism

 Metrics and weighting

 VCX-Forum claims that all test measurements must ensure the out-of-the-box experience (Tenet 1 of VCX-Forum) but does not specify what happens when the devices are updated later on.

 VCX-Forum claims to be objective (Tenet 2 of VCX-Forum) but uses subjective components for the formation of the weighting itself.
 This subjective base is claimed to have come from blind tests for which no evidence has been provided on the website.

-Despite the claim that VCX is an open and transparent standard (tenet 3 of VCX-forum), the details of weighting and scoring are only visible to members of the VCX Forum.
+Despite the claim that VCX is an open and transparent standard (Tenet 3 of VCX-forum), the details of weighting and scoring are only visible to members of the VCX-Forum.

-Most measurements are done with the device on a tripod and aimed at test charts, this does not reflect the common user scenario that VCX claims to reflect.
+Most measurements are done with the device on a tripod and aimed at test charts.
+This does not reflect the common user scenario that VCX-Forum claims to reflect.